-Every year the start of summer football practices around the country is accompanied by horror stories of coaches forcing young athletes to practice in hot, humid conditions without taking appropriate precautions against heat-related illness and of the deaths of youth athletes from heat stroke.
+Until very recently, the start of summer football practices around the country has been accompanied by horror stories of coaches forcing young athletes to practice in hot, humid conditions without taking appropriate precautions against heat-related illness and of the deaths of youth athletes from heat stroke.

 According to the February 2013 Annual Survey of Football Injury Research, four or five players die every year from heat stroke.
 Since 1995, 52 football players have died from heat stroke (41 high school, 8 college, 2 professional, and 1 sandlot).
 In the past ten years (2003-2012), there have been 31 heat stroke deaths as compared with 21 in the previous ten years (1993-2002).

 To prevent heat illness (i.e. heat cramps, heat exhaustion, or heat stroke) during summer football practices, especially heat stroke deaths, it is important that your child's coach follow the following guidelines for summer football practices: